top of page

 The Admiral and his men violently start - the sound of slowly unsheathing weaponry is somewhat distinct above the on-stage warbling

-H(reads, again): um - oons! - ah “¿Sabes dónde puedo encontrar un proxeneta?"
+H(reads, again): um - sink me! - ah “¿Sabes dónde puedo encontrar un proxeneta?"

-C: Mr. Hobhouse! - what the hell are you doing (takes H aside) - you just asked the Signorita how much she charges - called her mother a witch - and asked the Admiral if he can recommend a pimp
+C: Mr. Hobhouse! - what the hell are you doing! (takes H aside) - you just asked the señorita how much she charges - called her mother a witch - and asked the Admiral if he can recommend a pimp

 H: I but referenced this somewhat soiled guide! (waves same manically)

 C(grabs book): Oh!
-I lost this onboard - the devil be in it! - missed the thing greatly, as a writer of travel literature one must take -er- detailed notes
+I lost this onboard - the devil be in it! - missed the thing greatly, as a writer of travel literature one must make - er - detailed observations, d'you know, by which a foreigner must abide

 The opera lights bounce off seven advancing blades of Spanish Steel